camoo/enkap-woocommerce-gateway/readme.txt

 Smobilpay for e-commerce is an online payment service aggregator that allows web users and e-Commerce merchants to buy and sell on the Internet using international and all existing local payment methods in Cameroon.
 We enable digital organizations to accept cash, Mobile Money, or card payment via a simple, unique API permitting local businesses to participate in the vast digital economy by transforming their service offerings into the world of e-commerce sites.

-This fully functional plugin has been developed for WooCommerce, to help merchants diminish payment friction for their customers by meeting customers where they spend more and more time – online!
+This fully functional plugin has been developed for WooCommerce to help merchants diminish payment friction for their customers by meeting customers where they spend more and more time online!

 It works in both Sandbox (development mode) and Live (production mode)